Are you planning to visit Monaco from Nice? Figuring out how to get from Nice to Monaco is the first step.

 Quick list of Nice to Monaco transportation options to book ahead of time

-The following tours tend to sell out quickly so be sure to secure your reservation.
+The following tours tend to sell out quickly, so be sure to secure your reservation.

-Nice to Monaco roundtrip ferry (with an independent visit)
+Nice to Monaco round-trip ferry (with an independent visit)

 Guided day tour of Monaco and Èze from Nice